 In exile from Nazi Germany, resettled and still permanently unsettled in the United States, Brecht wrote in a letter to Karl Korsch in 1941, “Even in the backwoods of Finland, I never felt so out of the world as here.”

 This is the most deeply nested of all dreams:

 Look into my eyes.
 See what you are.
 See what I see.
 Look into my eyes, now.
 See what you are.
 See what I see.
 Look into my eyes now.
 Let me look into yours.
 It’s time to leave your prison.
 It’s time that you go free.
 Look into my eyes.
 Love… See yourself in me.
 And forgive me.
-And forgive me… Let me love you.
+Let me love you.
 Let me take your place.
 Let me free you.
 Look, Love… Let me end with you.